 Overall, the clutch pressure plate plays a vital role in the proper functioning of the clutch system.
 It enables the driver to control the engagement and disengagement of power between the engine and the transmission, facilitating gear changes and providing a smooth driving experience in manual vehicles.

-Borg and Beck, Long, and Diaphragm style pressure plates are all types of pressure plates used in automotive clutch systems.
+Borg and Beck, Long, and Diaphragm style pressure plates are all types of pressure plates produced by clutch plate manufacturers used in automotive clutch systems.
 Each style has its own unique design and characteristics.
 Let's explore the differences between them:

 The Borg and Beck pressure plate is one of the earliest designs and has been used for many years.
 It consists of a series of levers or fingers arranged in a circular pattern.
 These levers are attached to a central diaphragm spring.
 When the clutch pedal is depressed, the diaphragm spring is compressed, causing the levers to pivot and release the pressure on the clutch disc.
 Borg and Beck pressure plates are known for their durability and smooth engagement.

 The Long-style pressure plate is named after the company that popularized this design.
 It features a set of coil springs instead of a diaphragm spring.
 These coil springs are evenly spaced around the pressure plate and provide the clamping force to hold the clutch disc against the flywheel.
 Long-style pressure plates are often used in high-performance applications due to their increased clamping force capabilities.
 They can handle higher torque loads and are commonly used in racing or modified vehicles.